-Up-to-date information on drought condition in the region is available at: http://droughtmonitor.unl.edu/
+Up-to-date information on drought conditions in the region is available at: http://droughtmonitor.unl.edu/

-The committee is appointed by the Selectboard and is made up of 7 members representing the Board of Health, Planning Board, Conservation Commission or Open Space Committee, the Lake Wyola Advisory Committee, and 3 members from the community.
+The committee was established by the Selectboard in 2009, appointing 7 members to represent the Board of Health, Planning Board, Conservation Commission or Open Space Committee, Lake Wyola Advisory Committee, and 3 members of the Community-at-Large.

 - The first charge of the Water Resources Committee (WRC) is to assess the Town's water resources, both with respect to quality and quantity.

 - The second charge of the WRC is to research appropriate solutions to any risks to the Town's water resources, which may include policy, regulatory or structural approaches.

 - The third charge of the WRC is to propose policy or regulatory changes or preparation of a capital improvement plan, including cost estimates.

 The vision of the WRC was to develop a comprehensive understanding of the status and condition of Shutesbury's water resources and what actions would be needed to protect them.

 - Developed a detailed map of Shutesbury's water resources

 - Developed a conceptual model of Shutesbury's hydrologic cycle

 - Collected and analyzed soils, precipitation and existing water quality data